-Most people naturally assume that physicians and surgeons are the best-paying jobs in the medical field; however, the diverse nature of the medical field means that some of the highest paying jobs in the healthcare industry are being filled by non-physicians.
+Most people naturally assume that physicians and surgeons are the highest paying medical jobs in the medical field, However, the diverse nature of the medical field means that some of the highest paying non doctor medical jobs in the healthcare industry are being filled by non-physicians.

 While many of these jobs do not include direct patient care, they are, nonetheless, critical to healthcare industry’s ability to function as a whole.

-Here is a look at the 20 highest paying, non-MD jobs in the medical field, as stated by the 2014 annual report of the U.S. Bureau of Labor Statistics:
+Here is a look at the 20 highest paying non doctor medical jobs, as stated by the 2014 annual report of the U.S. Bureau of Labor Statistics:

 20. Respiratory Therapists

 Respiratory therapists work with patients who have difficulty breathing.
 Patients range in age from premature newborns to the elderly, and the conditions they treat run the gamut from chronic respiratory diseases to babies born with underdeveloped lungs.